1909–10 Manchester City F.C. season

 The 1909–10 season was Manchester City F.C.'s nineteenth season of league football and first season back in the second rung of English football following their relegation the previous season.
 As in the 1902–03 season, City rebounded instantly with a promotion in their first year back in the Second Division.

+During the season, Manchester City lost only 7 of its 38 league matches.
+The club scored a total of 81 goals, with six players reaching double digits.

-Winning the division gave the club a third Second Division trophy win - something only Liverpool had achieved at this point.
+Winning the division gave the club a third Second Division trophy win – something only Liverpool had achieved at this point.
 From 1910 to this day, no club has even for one season ever surpassed City's haul of second tier trophies, which currently stands at seven.